MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-orch-2022.md

 ## System requirements for System Center 2022 - Orchestrator

-The following sections provide general performance and scalability guidance for System Center 2022- Orchestrator, and recommend the hardware configurations for a variety of workloads.
+The following sections provide general performance and scalability guidance for System Center 2022- Orchestrator, and state the recommended hardware configurations for a variety of workloads.
 As System Center 2022 is built to be flexible and scalable, the hardware requirements for specific scenarios may differ from the guidelines that are presented here.

 ## Hardware